Skip to content

 In addition to floral motifs, elaborate embellishments form a metallic hem on the lehenga.
 Taken together, it creates a lehenga choli that balances elegance and a free-spirited joy.

-Emerald Green Heavy Embroidered Net Lehenga
+Teal Green Embroidered Lehenga

 An Event To Remember